 Teasels are a tall flowering plant.
 They are known for their flower or seed head that is a kiwi fruit sized spiky oval shape.
 In Summer they flower as a purple ring of tiny flowers around the centre of the seed head.
-Over the next few weeks one ring of flowers heads upward and one ring heads downwards.
+Over the following weeks the ring splits into two; one ring of flowers heads upward and one ring heads downwards.
 The seed head is spiky, as is the stem.
 The leaves join together and cup around the stem.